-Bring in 2018… at the one and only Edinburgh’s Hogmanay!
-This year, Rag ‘n’ Bone Man will headline the concert in Princes Street Gardens – be quick, it’s one of the hottest tickets in town.
+Bring in the new year… at the one and only Edinburgh’s Hogmanay!
+Enjoy concert performances and musicians in Princes Street Gardens – be quick, it’s one of the hottest tickets in town.

-Up in Aberdeen, the granite buildings sparkle and song fills the north easterly air during Aberdeen’s Winter Festival with carol concerts and a special performance from Michael Ball and Alfie Boe (11 December) on the 2017 programme.
+Up in Aberdeen, the granite buildings sparkle and song fills the north easterly air during Aberdeen’s Winter Festival with carol concerts, foodie markets and special festive performances.
 Wrap up warm and head to the Christmas Village for some merriment.

 If there’s ever a time and a place to indulge, it’s Christmas time in Perth.
 Winter festivities crop up across the city, making winter a simply wonderful season to make a trip to the ‘Fair City’.
 It all kicks off in November with the Christmas Light Switch On.
 Make sure you stop by Perth’s Christmas market to pick up a trinket or two, or some last minute gifts.

-Stocking fillers… can be found at Perth’s Chocolate & Gin Street Festival on 18 – 19 November, which will feature a variety of market stalls where you can pick up a few Christmas gifts, or treat yourself!
+Stocking fillers… can be found at the Blair Castle Art, Food & Craft Fair (4 – 6 November) which will feature a variety of market stalls where you can pick up a few Christmas gifts, or treat yourself!
 The Highland Chocolatier in the village of Grandtully southwest of Pitlochry is a must-visit stop for fans of the cocoa bean.

-The Highland capital’s beautiful architecture looks particularly magnificent in the low winter light, and with plenty of festive frolics and fantastic shopping events this winter, you’ll be sure to find perfect pressies for everyone.
+The Highland capital’s beautiful architecture looks particularly magnificent in the low winter light, and with plenty of festive frolics and fantastic shopping events during Inverness’ Christmas, you’ll be sure to find perfect pressies for everyone.
 A great place to find a unique gift or two is Inverness’ Christmas markets.

-With a mighty castle overlooking cobbled streets, and the magnificent Wallace Monument looming in the distance, Stirling’s backdrop is a wonderful place to embrace the city’s biggest ever winter festival programme and experience Christmas events in Stirling.
+With a mighty castle overlooking cobbled streets, and the magnificent Wallace Monument looming in the distance, the city’s backdrop is a wonderful place to embrace the city’s winter festival programme and experience Christmas events in Stirling.
 Make sure you leave time to stop by Stirling Christmas markets to pick up some delicious food and drink to complete your Christmas Day feast.